 Jean-Luc, Maribel, and Israel are Christians, who pray daily, and depend on God to protect them.
 When politics becomes a problem, Jean-Luc decides to return to his law practice, he says, “…maybe it was just God’s way of letting me know that it was time to stop and follow Him instead of trying to do things my way….”

-This beautiful, Christian fiction story of romance, family love and dynamics, and history is one lovers of romance novels will not want to miss.
-The Pirate Bride is due out April 1, 2018.
+The Pirate Bride, is a beautiful, Christian fiction story of romance, family love and dynamics, and history.
+It’s one all lovers of romance novels will not want to miss.

 What Makes This Book Reviewer Grumpy?